 Last night was nice.
 Not remarkable, but pleasant in its stillness and companionship.
 I’m writing to you to tell you that it’s over.
 I’ve noticed our dates are getting shorter and conversations more serious.
 We only ever meet once a month.
 Those jeans you own are too tight and I’m not waiting while you lazily peel them off.
 I don’t like the shape of your left eyebrow, it’s menacing.

 The donut is misshapen.
 There’s no hole in the centre, instead a fine congealed layer like a web of skin between fingers.
 I throw it in the reject pile to be counted later.
 Every member of staff here is on autopilot, disengaged.
 The dead, undone and making pastries.
 No one is permitted take home unsold stock.
 If you’re caught with confectionary after you’ve clocked off, even the remnants of an imperfect batch that never made it to the resplendent limelight of the shop floor, you’ll be fired.
-I’ve learnt that acts of rebellion are few and far between in the supermarket, a place of prodigious apathy.
+I’ve learned that acts of rebellion are few and far between in the supermarket, a place of prodigious apathy.
 Those are the rules.
-Everyone obeys them, even those with criminal appetites.
+Everyone obeys them.

 A voice over the tannoy announces a spillage in fresh foods.